Claude Code Plugins

 Step 2 - Continue with same thread:

-model-chorus thinkdeep --session-id "auth-inv-abc123" --step "Check token validation logic based on log findings" --step-number 2 --total-steps 3 --next-step-required true --findings "Found race condition in async token validation" --confidence medium
+model-chorus thinkdeep --session-id "auth-inv-abc123" --step "Check token validation logic based on log findings" --step-number 2 --total-steps 3 --next-step-required --findings "Found race condition in async token validation" --confidence medium

 Step 3 - Final analysis: